pixlie/PixlieAI/README.md

 You can find the API spec in the `rest_api` directory.

+## Contribute

+We are happily taking contributions!
+If you are interested in contributing to Pixlie, please join our [Discord Channel](https://discord.gg/5W9U9RPTGp) or reach out to us to set up a call.
+Share where you want to contribute.
+We have a lot of _to dos_ stuck in our head that we are happy to put on our [project board](https://github.com/orgs/pixlie/projects/5) if we know someone is interested in taking it on.

 ## Stay in Touch

 If you want to be notified when Pixlie is ready for use, please subscribe to